Storm Water Management Program

 Storm Water Management

 Natrona County is required by the Wyoming Department of Environmental Quality and the EPA to develop, implement, and enforce a storm water management program, the goal of which is to protect Wyoming's and the nation's water quality.
-Therefore, we have adopted Resolution 68-12 to satisfy this requirement.
+Therefore, we have adopted Resolution 68-12 (PDF) to satisfy this requirement.

 What is Storm Water?